“Progress is not possible without deviation” –Frank Zappa

 - Photo Album from the Month Long PhaseSpace Motion Capture Trial of 2008

 First class meeting.
-The class was intended to open with a live demonstration of Jasper Brekelman’s Brekel Pro Body v2 mocap software for the Microsoft Kinect v2.
-Unfortunately there was a change in the licensing system at CalArts and it took awhile for the tech staff to straighten that out and get the software up and running.
-We ended up moving ahead in the schedule and had a look at the first and last required reading of the semester: Maureen Furniss’s seminal and comprehensive overview paper, Motion Capture, while on the readings page we also touched on some of the recommended readings in that list.
-This was followed by a general discussion of various motion capture technologies and the nature of the systems we have available to us here at CalArts.
-We experienced a seemingly unending flood of stories relating to various aspects of mocap at CalArts and beyond.
-During that monologue we explored the notion of various ways that the course might work for the diverse group of students making up the class.
-We learned that the scope of the specifics of the week-to-week course structure is intended to be determined in large part by the individual interests of the group.
-We viewed several approaches to motion capture as a performative art with a particular emphasis on figurative dance and abstraction.
-This year we will be introducing our newly acquired OptiTrack passive marker mocap system which is in the process of being installed in E58 (we visited E58 during the break to see the impressive truss loaded with a dozen mocap cameras brimming with potential).
-After viewing a brilliantly cynical warning about the type of mocap abuse we hope to avoid, we looked at several mocap based works created by students in previous years classes.
-Most of the following videos include scenes created via our PhaseSpace active marker mocap system.
+Depending upon installation issues, the class may open with a live demonstration of Jasper Brekelman’s Brekel Pro Body v2 mocap software for the Microsoft Kinect v2.
+We will have a look at the first and last required reading of the semester: Maureen Furniss’ seminal and comprehensive overview paper, Motion Capture.
+This will be followed by a general discussion of various motion capture technologies and the nature of the systems we have available to us here at CalArts.
+Since we have lost access to the passive marker OptiTrack mocap facility located in E58 we will be looking at other options for motion capture that might be available to us including markerless single camera AI based technology such as that offered by DeepMotion.
+Another markerless AI based set of tools is available from Facebook Research’s FrankMocap project.
+We will explore the various ways that the course might work for the diverse group of students making up the class.
+The scope of the specifics of the week-to-week course structure will be determined in large part by the individual interests of the group.
+We will consider several approaches to motion capture as a performative art with a particular emphasis on figurative dance and abstraction.
+As mentioned earlier the course was intended to focus on the theoretical and practical use of the 12 camera OptiTrack passive marker mocap system installed on a truss system in E58, however due to circumstances beyond our control E58 is undergoing renovation and will not be available to us this semester.
+It is hoped that it will be available during Winter Break, however that is not yet certain, in the meantime we will learn key aspects of the theory and application of marker based mocap ahead of actual hands on experience.
+Today we will view the Producers Show opening video from 2007 featuring a brilliantly cynical warning about the type of mocap abuse we hope to avoid.
+That will be followed by viewing examples of several mocap based works created by students in previous years classes.
+Most of the following videos include scenes created via the PhaseSpace active marker mocap system which was our initial mocap system at CalArts.

 The California Institute of Motion Capture, CalArts Producers Show Intro 2007